aewald79/PanOS-Import-Address-Objects/README.md

  Use the template to convert CSV file formated addresses into CLI commands to input via CLI to the palo.

- *Next Steps*
+To Do:

  Automate the import

  Show config diff

  Prompt for commit